winitzki/lamonte-jexer-wikis/jexer-images.md

 languages have also experienced severe performance issues with long DCS/OSC sequences, and had to make significant changes to their state parser to handle the long sequences.
-Because of these results, Jexer's default image format for its ECMA48 backend is JPG.
+Because of these results, Jexer's default image format for its ECMA48 backend for a couple years was JPG.
+Now it is PNG due to the significant visual artifacts of JPG.